On topology changes in quantum field theory and quantum gravity: Topology changes with random fields

 Non-differentiable paths fit to the notion of stochastic quantization that was reviewed in the section \ref{s6}.
 The smooth description in the stochastic quantization schemes of section \ref{s6} only holds in the limit of a large friction coefficient, i.e for time intervals $ dt>>\tau $, see p.
 385 of \cite{Fritsche} or p.
 1081 of \cite{Nelson}.
 If we keep $ \tau $ finite, $ \varphi(\mathbf{x},t) $ from (\ref{fieldeq}) is therefore smooth only approximately and becomes continuous but non-differentiable at intervals $ dt\leq \tau $.

 In his article \cite{DeWitt}, DeWitt proved an inconsistency of the commutator algebra in quantum gravity as follows.
 One defines the operator

-with the operator $ \hat{\pi}^{ij}=\frac{\delta}{i\delta\gamma_{ij}} $ that follows from the Wheeler-DeWitt equation.
+with the operator $ \hat{\pi}^{ij}\equiv\frac{\delta}{i\delta\gamma_{ij}} $ that follows from the Wheeler-DeWitt equation.
 The $ \frac{\delta}{\delta\gamma_{ij}} $ describe functional derivatives.
 I.e. with $ \zeta_{ij} $ as an arbitrary function of $ x $.
 The comma denote partial derivatives with respect to $ x^j $.
-In canonical quantum gravity, one has the following canonical commutator rule DeWitt now computes in\cite{DeWitt} where $ \delta\zeta $ is an arbitrary displacement.
+In canonical quantum gravity, one has the following canonical commutator rule DeWitt now computes in\cite{DeWitt} where $ \delta\zeta^k $ is an arbitrary displacement.
 If one sets $ x'\rightarrow x $ and uses Eq. (\ref{commm}), one has and from the second line of Eq. (\ref{comm1}):

-However, if one sets Eq. (\ref{comm2}) into the first line of Eq. (\ref{comm1}), one notes that the commutator vanishes, or Since $ \delta\zeta $ was arbitrary we arrive at a contradiction.
+However, if one sets Eq. (\ref{comm2}) into the first line of Eq. (\ref{comm1}), one notes that the commutator vanishes, or Since $ \delta\zeta^k $ was arbitrary we arrive at a contradiction.
 The inconsistency of this algebra, which only follows if one sets $ x\rightarrow x' $ puts the consistency of the amplitude Eq. (\ref{eq:gavipath}) into question for situations where two space-time points are evaluated in the limit of a vanishing distance to each other.

-This does not look like a problem like the failure of renormalizability, since it really only occurs if two points at different locations are set to coincide.
-Instead the operators $ \hat{\pi}^{ij} $ must be regarded as acting on a state given by the amplitude.
+This does not look as a problem like the failure of renormalizability, since it really only occurs if two points at different locations are set to coincide.
+The operators $ \hat{\pi}^{ij} $ must be regarded as acting on a state given by the amplitude.
 This action involves a functional derivative.
-The inconsistency that arises if one sets $ x=x' $ in the algebra thus seems to point merely to a failure of the ability to compute functional derivatives of expressions like $ \gamma_{ij}\psi $ properly.
+The inconsistency that arises if one sets $ x=x' $ in the algebra thus seems to point to a failure of the ability to compute functional derivatives of expressions like $ \gamma_{ij}\psi $ properly.
 It certainly implies that we can only use the Wheeler-DeWitt equation or the gravitational path integral approximately.

-Changing the space-time points $x$ to a field theoretic operators that fulfill commutation rules as it is done in string theory is unlikely to resolve this difficulty.
-One could then perhaps define two different space-time coordinates as not co-measurable, but the problem appears once $x'$ is equal to $x$.
-Furthermore, by turning space-time into a field theoretic operator, one would turn it into a tempered distribution, that requires the ability to define smooth and fast-falling test functions, which would then have to map into the space-time.
+Replacing the space-time points $x$ with a field operators that fulfill commutation rules as it is done in string theory is unlikely to resolve this difficulty.
+One could then perhaps define two different space-time coordinates as not co-measurable, but the problem of quantum gravity appears once $x'$ is equal to $x$.
+Furthermore, as tempered distributions, the field operators would require the ability to define smooth and fast-falling test functions, which would then have to map into the space-time.
+As we have seen in sections \ref{s2}, \ref{sa} and \ref{s3}, this is a notion that is not very much compatible with topology changing singularities.

 The conversion of field theories in terms of stochastic processes that are continuous but non-differentiable has been somewhat successfully adapted to bosonic fields and even for linearized gravity.
 But that method relied on expansions of the field in terms of harmonic oscillators.
 Non-perturbative quantum gravity can not be brought in form of harmonic oscillators where this method would work.
 So one has to try a different method.